substantic/rain/docs/guide/user.rst

 Factory ``Program``
 -------------------

-In many cases, we need to call the same program with same arguments many timems.
+In many cases, we need to call the same program with the same argument set.
 Class :class:`rain.client.Program` serves as a factory for :func:`rain.client.tasks.execute` for this purpose.
 Instance of ``Program`` can be called as a function that takes data objects; the call creates a task in the